CEHJNM/Resources/nidhi_cafo/README.md

 Negative Downsampling: The training dataset was constructed using negative downsampling.
-Because of the over-representation of zero-count cells in the labeled data, a random subset equal to 50% of the number of positive cells (>0 CAFOs) was sampled to create a balanced set of negative observations.
-The resulting training dataset thus consisted of Positive cells (CAFO count > 0) and downsampled Negative cells (CAFO count = 0).
+Because of the over-representation of zero-count cells in the labeled data, a random subset equal to 50% of the number of positive cells (>0 ILOs) was sampled to create a balanced set of negative observations.
+The resulting training dataset thus consisted of Positive cells (ILO count > 0) and downsampled Negative cells (ILO count = 0).

-Model: We then employed a semi-supervised machine learning approach to build a spatial XGBoost model to predict CAFO density in the United States.
+Model: We then employed a semi-supervised machine learning approach to build a spatial XGBoost model to predict ILO density in the United States.
 Model training was implemented using the caret framework in R. Predictions were generated in the log space and subsequently transformed back to the original count scale for analysis.

-Prediction: After model training, predictions were generated for all unlabeled grid cells located in states without comprehensive CAFO reporting.
+Prediction: After model training, predictions were generated for all unlabeled grid cells located in states without comprehensive ILO reporting.

 Post-Calibration: After generating initial predictions from the model, we employed a post-calibration technique.
 We used a polynomial regression model fitted between raw model predictions and observed counts in the training dataset.
-This process aimed to reduce the systematic under or over estimation of CAFO counts and improve ranking.
+This process aimed to reduce the systematic under or over estimation of ILO counts and improve ranking.

 Model Evaluation: We applied spatial cross-validation to assess the performance